i-on-project/core/docs/api/class.md

 * `size`: the total number of `course`s available.
   - type: **number**
   - e.g. 22

+## Link relations
+A class representation:
+* *must* include a link to its context, using the `self` link relation
+* *may* include a link to the course that contains these classes, using the `about` link relation

 ## Actions
 * `add-item`: add a new class